What has happened in Nepal since the 2015 earthquake

 The first section of this article is a look at the negative side of post-earthquake Nepal from my own view living here.
 Some of what I have written will no doubt upset various sectors of society both nationally and internationally.
 The raw truth often does this I’m afraid.
 Later we’ll look at the positive side of things.

-4.3 billion US dollars has not been spent on a single brick of reconstruction in Nepal over the past year (source).
+4.3 billion US dollars was not spent on a single brick of reconstruction in Nepal over the first year (source).
 The immediate aid money was atrociously mishandled to the point that no one knows what happened to it all (source).
 And, of course being Nepal, no one will accept responsibility.
-Any money that has been spent had been used to set up a reconstruction authority that refuses to work (source).
+Any money that has been spent had been used to set up a reconstruction authority that only started to work in 2016 (source).

 Why has this happened?